 It is hard to beat the sunsets on a ship—a fine way to end a fine day, followed by gently rocking to sleep.

 This Travel Journal submitted by Marjorie Kirsch details her Evolution Galapagos Cruise with AdventureSmith Explorations.
+The Evolution is on our curated list of Galapagos Luxury Cruises.
 Read all Galapagos Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875